xuhonghui96/GNLTN/README.md

-Official code files for Nonlinear Learnable Triple-Domain Transform for Hyperspectral Image Super-Resolution.
+matlab code files for Nonlinear Learnable Triple-Domain Transform for Hyperspectral Image Super-Resolution.

 @ARTICLE{xu2025,
   author={Xu, Honghui and Quan, Yueqian and Qin, Mengjie and Wang, Yibin and Fang, Chuangjie and Li, Yan and Zheng, Jianwei},